2017 - 2018 Current Membership

 Susan Dunn finds a community, inspiration, revelation and joy in live theater that is unique to this art form.
 She has participated in Bay Area Theater in many varied roles since her move from New York in 1991: Board and Staff at Hillbarn Theater, Altarena Playhouse, Berkeley Playhouse, and Virago, and she has worked as Producer, Box Office or Stage Manager on several new productions in San Francisco and San Jose.
 She is proud to bring needed business skills to the arts.
 Recently retired from a technology career in the corporate world, where her specialty was reservations system design, she currently indulges her passion for live theater full time as Staff Historian at Altarena, and Development Director and Stage Manager for Island City Opera in Alameda.
 She delights in the ever-changing variety of theater companies and venues all over the Bay Area, and is associated with several local play writers and play readers associations.
 Susan has begun reviewing Theatre for the Theatrius website.

 Gary Gonser * has produced theater productions in Marin for over 15 years.
 He has designed and built sets for groups in Marin and Sonoma counties and is especially proud of his work with Montgomery High School Drama Production students.
 He has an MA in Psychology and is a project manager for business and theatre projects.
 He co-founded the Novato Theater Foundation in 2004 as a non-profit to help raise money for local performing arts and formed Marin Onstage under the NTF in 2012 to support high-quality collaborative productions in local venues.
-He writes for the blog Backstage.MarinOnstage.org.
+His reviews can be found on the ImaginationLane.net website.

 John Angell Grant * was a founding member of the Bay Area Theatre Critics Circle in 1976, when the very first meetings were held to determine the nature of the Circle.
 He holds a literature degree from Columbia, with another from Stanford currently in progress.
 Grant has written about theater for American Theater magazine, BackStage West, Theater Bay Area magazine, the San Francisco Bay Guardian, the East Bay Express, the Oakland Tribune, the San Mateo Times, KRE radio, and other publications.
 John reviewed theater for the Palo Alto Daily News for 12 years before joining The Daily Post in 2012.